cloudblog004/fantasticfoodies/content/en/posts/2227-simple-way-to-prepare-quick-spicy-chicken-in-pineapple-sauce-festivedishcontest-mombasa.md

 1. Prepare 2 tbs oil

 Crispy coconut chicken tenders come with a tropical pineapple sauce.
 These crispy coconut chicken tenders come with a tropical pineapple sauce that&#39;ll knock your socks off.
 I know, because they were a huge hit at my house - even the picky eaters were gobbling this up!
-Be the first to rate &amp; review!
+Be the first to rate & review!

 <!--inarticleads2-->